 Murine typhus is spread by the fleas of rodents whereas scrub typhus is spread via a mite.
 These diseases are rare in travellers.
 Symptoms include fever, muscle pains and a rash.
 You can avoid these diseases by following general insect-avoidance measures.
 Doxycycline will also help prevent them.

 Travellers’ diarrhoea is by far the most common problem affecting travellers – between 30% and 50% of people will suffer from it within two weeks of starting their trip.
-In over 80% of cases, travellers’ diarrhoea is caused by a bacteria, and therefore responds promptly to treatment with antibiotics.
+In more than 80% of cases, travellers’ diarrhoea is caused by a bacteria, and therefore responds promptly to treatment with antibiotics.
 It can also be provoked by a change of diet, and your stomach may settle down again after a few days.

 Treatment consists of staying hydrated, or you could take rehydration solutions.